kvz/metriks/README.md

  - [ ] Don't crash the main process on plugin fatals.
  - [ ] Show min, max, avg for every ds on every graph by default
  - [ ] Add example section to readme with screenshots and plugin code
+ - [ ] Upgrade flat once [this](https://github.com/hughsk/flat/issues/6) bug has been resolved.
+Until then, prefix all ds keys with a letter.
  - [x] Offer an optional webserver via e.g. [send](https://github.com/visionmedia/send) so you can browse through the generated pngs
  - [x] _.findWhere
  - [x] Refactoring: Plugin